-- If you are using the Motif administration program, then zoom on the DLC/port. - If you are using the command-line administration program, issue the snaadmin query\port command to view the port configuration.
+• If you are using the Motif administration program, then zoom on the DLC/port.

-- 4. If you have remote equipment, check that the appropriate cables are plugged in and that the equipment being connected is active. - 5.
+- If you are using the command-line administration program, issue the snaadmin query_port command to view the port configuration. - 5.
+If you have remote equipment, check that the appropriate cables are plugged in and that the equipment being connected is active. - 6.
 If you are using SDLC switched lines, check that the modem is displaying data set ready (DSR) and carrier detected (CD).
-If these signals are inactive for long periods, there is probably a problem with either the modem or the line. - 6.
-If you are using an MPC link, use the configuration and management tools provided with your Channel adapter card to check that it is active. - 7.
-If you are using an Enterprise Extender (HPR/IP) link, check that the local IP address is specified correctly, both in the CS Linux port configuration and in the computer's IP configuration.
+If these signals are inactive for long periods, there is probably a problem with either the modem or the line. - 7.
+If you are using an Enterprise Extender (HPR/IP) link, check that the local IP address is specified correctly, both in the CS/AIX port configuration and in the computer's IP configuration.